 Universities and Colleges:

-Colorado College: Colorado College is one of the nation’s top private liberal arts schools, and is ranked the second-most innovative school in the country.
+Colorado College: Colorado College is one of the nation’s top private liberal arts schools, and is consistently ranked as one of the most innovative colleges in the country.

-University of Colorado Colorado Springs (UCCS): The fastest-growing campus in the University of Colorado system, UCCS offers 45 bachelors, 22 masters and five doctoral degree programs, including nationally-ranked programs in business, engineering, nursing and public affairs.
+University of Colorado Colorado Springs: The fastest-growing campus in the University of Colorado system, UCCS offers 45 bachelors, 22 masters and five doctoral degree programs, including nationally-ranked programs in business, engineering, nursing and public affairs.
 More than 65 percent of UCCS graduates live in Colorado.

 United States Air Force Academy: Currently ranked as one of the top public schools in the nation as well as a top liberal arts school, the U.S. Air Force Academy is both a university and a military organization.
 The Academy offers more than 500 courses across 32 academic disciplines.